A Step-By-Step Guide To Weaning Your Baby - Baby Chick

 • When starting with solid foods, use a fork, potato masher, blender, or food processor to create a smooth texture.

-• Thin the purée if necessary, with some breast milk, formula, cow’s milk, or water.
+• Thin the purée, if necessary, with some breast milk, formula, cow’s milk, or water.

 • Store your homemade purées in the fridge for up to three days or in your freezer for up to three months.

-With baby-led weaning, your baby takes the wheel by choosing what and how much they eat and feeding themselves.
-This method allows your baby to tune in to their natural hunger and fullness cues with the added benefit of developing the pincer grasp, fine motor skills, and hand-to-mouth coordination.
+With baby-led weaning, your baby takes the wheel by choosing what and how much they eat and feeding themselves.16 This method allows your baby to tune in to their natural hunger and fullness cues with the added benefit of developing the pincer grasp, fine motor skills, and hand-to-mouth coordination.

-Tips for Baby-Led Weaning:
+Tips for Baby-Led Weaning

-In the End, Weaning is Unique For All Families
+In the End, Weaning Is Unique for All Families

 Share